 Maryland’s new defensive coordinator is bringing a new scheme with him.

-The Terrapins formally announced the hiring of Brian Stewart as its defensive coordinator Tuesday and revealed plans to install a 3-4 system for a unit that struggled throughout the 2011 season.
+The Terrapins formally announced the hiring of Brian Stewart as their defensive coordinator Tuesday and revealed plans to install a 3-4 system for a unit that struggled throughout the 2011 season.

-Stewart, who spent the last two years as the defensive coordinator at Houston, replaces Todd Bradford.
-He is Maryland’s third defensive coordinator in as many years and the fourth man to hold the job full-time in the last five years.
+Stewart, who spent the past two years as the defensive coordinator at Houston, replaces Todd Bradford.
+He is Maryland’s third defensive coordinator in as many years and the fourth man to hold the job full-time in the past five years.

 Edsall said the latest adjustment should suit the roster well.

 “I think it’s going to work really well with what we have, as well as in terms of some young men we have commitments from …” Edsall said during a teleconference.
 “We have people that will fit in well.
 We’re going to be aggressive.
 It’s going to show different looks, and people are going to have a tough time discerning who’s coming and who’s not coming.”